fengyuanchen/cropper/README.md

 function(data) {}
 ```

-The function will be run and put in the result data (a plain object) when the cropping zone was moved.
+The function will be passed a object data and run when the cropping zone was moving.

 #### modal

 * type: boolean
 * default: true

-Show the black modal layer.
+Show (true) or hide (false) the black modal layer.

 #### preview